James Tucker Permanent, Temporary, Contract...

 There is no doubt that the rise of AI and machine learning will lead to a big increase in the automation of procurement processes.
 While competencies around data analytics and evolving technology such as blockchain will obviously be important, so too will more cognitive skills around strategic and creative thinking.
 The ability to innovate and drive change will be key – the world is changing and the most successful CPOs will be those who can change with it.

-Have you got the right people in place to build a next generation procurement department?
-Take a look at how we have helped organisations build world class procurement and supply chain functions or if you are seeking a new challenge, visit our jobs page.
+Have you got the right people in place to build a next generation procurement department? build world class procurement and supply chain functions or if you are seeking a new challenge, .